top of page

 12. In what specific order are the Old Testament Bible books arranged?

 c.
-The purpose of the subject matter (law, history, poetry, and prophets).
+They are arranged by subject matter or purpose (law, history, poetry, and prophets).

 The books of the Old Testament are arranged according to their respective purposes.